burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 Location: `/opt/askbyron/askbyron_bot.py`, run by a dedicated loginless service account `<bot-user>` under a hardened systemd unit.
 Single file, two dependencies: `discord.py` and `httpx`. serve now runs under the same systemd pattern (section 5.6), so the bot and serve are peers, both real units, both surviving reboot on their own.

 ### 7.1 What it does
 A slash command, `/askbyron`, with the question as a required string and two optional params: `edition` (Auto-detect, English, Japanese, default Auto) and `show_sources` (default off).
 On invoke it defers the interaction, POSTs `{"question","edition"}` to serve's `/ask` at `http://127.0.0.1:8100/ask`, and posts the `answer` back.
 Because it runs on the box, the serve call is localhost and never leaves the machine.
+Everything in serve's pipeline - the registry, the roster, and the gated forum tier - applies to the bot automatically, since it flows through the same `/ask`.

 Why slash and not a mention or prefix listener: slash commands give native deferral, which is exactly what a slow single-GPU backend needs (7.3), and they need no privileged intents.
 A mention or prefix bot would have to request the Message Content intent, meaning it reads every message in an 18k-member server.
 Slash reads nothing it is not explicitly invoked on.
 Fewer privileges, less surface, same result.
 The edition toggle and the sources toggle come along free as typed params, which a prefix parser would have to hand-roll.